Analyse land valuation benchmarks: How to increase the value of your property

 What role does the standard land value play in property tax?

 The standard land value is an important basis for calculating the new property tax.
 The tax offices use it to determine the property tax value.
-A correct analysis and, if necessary, adjustment can therefore be relevant.
-Our property tax calculator offers an initial point of reference.
+Therefore, a correct analysis and adjustment, if necessary, can be relevant.
+Our <a href="/solutions/subsolutions/grundsteuer-rechner">property tax calculator</a> provides an initial orientation.

-Auctoa uses AI-supported methods to precisely analyse standard land values and adapt them to the specific characteristics of your property and the current market situation.
-This provides you with a well-founded, data-driven valuation that goes beyond the pure standard value.
-Try our online value analysis.
+Auctoa uses AI-supported methods to precisely analyse standard land values and adjust them to the specific characteristics of your property as well as the current market situation.
+This provides you with a sound, data-based evaluation that goes beyond the mere standard value.
+Try our <a href="/solutions/subsolutions/online-wertanalyse">online value analysis</a>.

 Are standard land values binding for the selling price?